kirkins/puppet-pop-machine/README.md

 ## R10K Chart

-Tree of commits where each branch represents the state of configuration files:
+Tree of commits where each branch represents the state of configuration files.
+On the puppet server running `R10K deploy environment` will populate `/etc/puppetlabs/code/environments` the command should be run each time one of your branches is updated (see webhooks).:

                    +----------+
                    | Prod.    |